 Davenport has an intuitive approach to colour, appropriating and borrowing from various sources.
 For a number of years, he has referenced historical artworks, such as Old Masters paintings, as a way to orchestrate more complex colour elds and sequences.
 The idea of borrowing and reclaiming is intrinsic to Davenport’s work and is expanded upon in the accompanying exhibition text, ‘Looking for a Steal’, written by curator and art historian, Dr. Jo Melvin.

 The exhibition will also include some of the artists earlier ‘Circle Paintings’ and more recent works on paper, whose energetic play with colour and application, counteract the metered and controlled pace of the poured lines.

 Since graduating from Goldsmiths’ College of Art in 1988, Ian Davenport (b.
 1966, Sidcup, Kent) Davenport has been the subject of numerous exhibitions worldwide, with solo museum shows at Ikon Gallery, Birmingham and Tate Liverpool.
 He is the subject of a forthcoming major exhibition at Dallas Contemporary in September 2018.
 His work is held in important museum collections throughout the world, including Tate, London; Centre Pompidou, Paris; Museum of Wales, Cardiff; Von der Heydt Museum, Wuppertal, Germany; and Dallas Museum of Art, Texas.

-Above text courtesy of Custot Gallery Dubai.
+Above text and images courtesy of Custot Gallery Dubai.